The Problem with Pundits

 Yet, there is something more going on here.
 These pundits in particular not only got it wrong, but chose to ignore the most salient evidence – a puzzling, as well as troubling development.
 Why would they reject the most obvious answer in favor of obscure arguments about poll skews and media bias?

-The Tail of Two Systems
+The Tale of Two Systems

 We can find part of the solution to the pundit puzzle in Nobel laureate Daniel Kahneman’s excellent book Thinking, Fast and Slow.
 He describes our decision making process as a competition between two competing systems: